 His first full-time job in 1982 was as editorial designer at Pacemaker International, a monthly magazine on horse racing, a sport he has had a life-long interest in.
 During this time he exhibited paintings featured in a gallery in Floral Street in Covent Garden, London.

-Initially a graphic designer for a monthly horse racing publication, a sport he has had a life-long interest in, he then joined Racing Post in 1987 as a layout sub-editor and later became the newspaper’s F1 Grand Prix correspondent.
+Five years later in 1987 he joined Racing Post as a layout sub-editor and illustrator and later became the newspaper’s F1 Grand Prix correspondent.

 From 2002 and for the next three years he was press and public relations officer for the ASCAR oval racing series, based at Rockingham Motor Speedway, as well as a freelance journalist and graphic designer for a number of organisations, including Racing Post, the Racehorse Owners Association and The Independent.

 He then helped launch the horse racing publication Thoroughbred Owner & Breeder in 2004.

 Neil has written, designed and published two previous stock car books – The Sound and the Fury in 2000 and Shock and Roar in 2018.

 Currently, Neil is assistant horse racing editor for Reach plc, covering three national newspaper titles, the Daily Mirror, Daily Express and the Daily Star.

 He remains a passionate F1 stock car racing fan.